Manhattan Clam Chowder - ☺♥♥♥☺T

 Ingredients: (makes about six quarts of chowder, enough for twelve adult servings)

-4 thick slices of dry cured hickory smoked bacon (or 6 slices of regular bacon)
+4 thick slices of dry cured hickory smoked bacon (or 6 slices of regular [water cured] bacon)

-2 oz. can of anchovy filets, drained (optional)
+2 oz. can of anchovy filets, drained (optional, but a fine addition to amplify the chowder flavor)

 1 medium size onion, diced